theopn/dotfiles/README.md

         - I only install [zsh-autocomplete](https://github.com/marlonrichert/zsh-autocomplete) by default
     - `theoshell_upgrade`: Upgrade all Zsh plug-ins in `~/.theoshell/zsh-plugins`

-## Terminal Emulators and Multiplxers
+## Terminal Emulators and Multiplexers

 ### tmux

 > Universal terminal multiplexer

-I usually pair tmux with a simple terminal emulator like Kitty or Alacritty.
+I usually pair Tmux with a simple terminal emulator like Kitty or Alacritty.
-I do not like the default keybindings, so many keybindings are unbound and rebound to Vim-style navigation and window/pane management.
+Because I am not the biggest fan of the default keybindings, many are unbound and rebound to Vim-style navigation and window/pane management.

 - Usage:
     - For the complete list of keybindings, disabled default keybindings, and frequently used default bindings, use `C-a ?` and read the comment in line 20